Questions to Discuss with a Prospective Psychedelic Facilitator

 • Are you a guide?
 If so, can you explain what that term means to you and why you chose it?
 Can you talk to me about what you believe your role is in the healing process?

-Rationale for asking these questions and answers that may raise red flags: No one heals you but you.
+No one heals you but you.
 A facilitator may support you in your healing exploration, and some may share insights with you and offer reflections or even advice on directions you may take on that journey.
 But ultimately you and only you have the power to heal.
 A facilitator should acknowledge this humbly and wholeheartedly.

 • Are you part of a network of facilitators?
 Are there systems of accountability within that network?
 Who holds you accountable?

-Rationale for asking these questions and answers that may raise red flags: Some system of accountability is imperative for discouraging inappropriate conduct.
+Some system of accountability is imperative for discouraging inappropriate conduct.

-Rationale for asking these questions and answers that may raise red flags: The power imbalance between a facilitator and a voyager is significant, and a facilitator should have devoted considerable thought to this issue and how to ensure that it does not lead to unethical outcomes.
+The power imbalance between a facilitator and a voyager is significant, and a facilitator should have devoted considerable thought to this issue and how to ensure that it does not lead to unethical outcomes.

 Contraindications and testing: